-People who believe that you have to lift heavy weights to build muscles never put their bodies in the correct position.
-Be creative with bodyweight exercises, and you can lose fat and gain muscle without touching the dumbbells.
-The benefits of working with bodyweight include training anywhere, no weights, minimal equipment, being safe and joint-friendly, and increased physical awareness.
+People who believe you have to lift heavy weights to build muscles never put their bodies in the correct position.
+Instead, be creative with bodyweight exercises; you can lose fat and gain muscle without touching the dumbbells.
+Working with body weight includes training anywhere, with no weights, minimal equipment, safe and joint-friendly, and increased physical awareness.

-The key to a full-body workout is having enough exercises to change the training up so that you can stay motivated, consistent, and compliant with your workouts.
-Not only does your body stop responding to training over time, but so do you.
-As a result, it’s hard to get up for the same training every day for months.
-Instead, spice up your workout with variety by discovering and using new exercises in your workout.
-The most important thing is that you know how to perform the exercise correctly, and you get enough work to reach your goals.
-Most experts agree that you only need 30 minutes of exercise each day, along with 10 – 20 minutes of standing each hour of the day.
+Instead, spice up your workout with variety by discovering and using new exercises.
+The most important thing is knowing how to perform the exercise correctly and get enough work to reach your goals.
+Most experts agree that you only need 30 minutes of exercise each day and 10 – 20 minutes of standing each hour.

-First, let state the obvious: a pushup works the entire upper body.
+First, state the obvious: a pushup works the entire upper body.
 Doing anything for 10 minutes at a good pace will boost your metabolism.
-Doing pushups for 10 minutes or more will not only boost your metabolism but will help you build muscle and lose weight!
+Doing pushups for 10 minutes or more will boost your metabolism and help you build muscle and lose weight!
 The more muscle you have, the more calories you burn!!
 Pushups develop the chest, arms, back, shoulders, and abdominal muscles.

 Pushups boost your confidence!
 Do them consistently and watch your self-confidence grow.
 Pushups will give you a sense of achievement once you learn to do them properly!
 Everyone starts somewhere, and we all should be proud of that!